 - Avoid certain pain medications.
-Drugs that can aggravate bleeding include aspirin and ibuprofen (Advil, Motrin IB, others).
+Drugs that can make bleeding worse include aspirin and ibuprofen (Advil, Motrin IB, others).
 Instead, use acetaminophen (Tylenol, others), which is a safer alternative for mild pain relief.

 - Avoid blood-thinning medications.
-Medications that prevent blood from clotting include heparin, warfarin (Coumadin, Jantoven), clopidogrel (Plavix), prasugrel (Effient), ticagrelor (Brilinta), rivaroxaban (Xarelto), apixaban (Eliquis), edoxaban (Savaysa) and dabigatran (Pradaxa).
+Medications that prevent blood from clotting include heparin, warfarin (Jantoven), clopidogrel (Plavix), prasugrel (Effient), ticagrelor (Brilinta), rivaroxaban (Xarelto), apixaban (Eliquis), edoxaban (Savaysa) and dabigatran (Pradaxa).